depressed-iceberg/qserver/README.md

 **2.1 Qserver**

+The Qserver in this setup uses Quantum computing to Decrypt the token which is encrypted by classical RSA encryption algorithm by factorizing the public key value.
+The token in this case is a small number used for simplicity as factorizing large numbers would take a long time since I only have access to Shor being run on a simulator on a classical machine.
+This onviously isn't the case for a quantum machine.

 (key, value) pairs can be stored using qubit registeres for example: for a 4 qubit system, 2 qubit registeres (2^2) can be used to store 4 keys and 2 registers to store 4 values.